fulldecent/open-location-code-wiki/Using-OLC-in-spreadsheets.md

 ### Using the library from your spreadsheet

-Now the Open Location Code spreadsheet library is available for you to use in your `Code.gs` **script**, but you can't use it directly from the spreadsheet yet.
+The Open Location Code spreadsheet library is available for you to use in your `Code.gs` **script**, but you can't use it directly from the spreadsheet yet.
 You need to add a function in the `Code.gs` panel.

 Let's say you have a spreadsheet with some latitudes and longitudes, and you want to encode them into Open Location Codes: